Samsung glamour days over as it fights to save mobile market share

 "The ones that ultimately survive will then have plenty to be happy about," said Chung.

-Nomura forecasts the smartphone market will grow from $276 billion last year to $315 billion by 2017, far larger than the DRAM and NAND memory chip markets where Samsung competes.
+Nomura forecasts the smartphone market will grow from $276 billion last year to $315 billion (177 billion pounds) by 2017, far larger than the DRAM and NAND memory chip markets where Samsung competes.

 Further, the mobile division will remain an important client for Samsung's components businesses.
 Use of its own Exynos mobile processors and organic light-emitting diode (OLED) displays in premium devices like the Galaxy S6 boosts its chip and display sales and serves as an advertising billboard for potential customers.